Webb goes 7 scoreless, hits 2-run triple, Giants top Marlins

 TRAINER’S ROOM

-Giants: Flores wasn’t feeling well and left the game in the third inning.
-He was replaced by Vosler. … RHP Reyes Moronta (right flexor strain) came out of a Saturday bullpen without any problems.
+Giants: Flores was given an IV after leaving the game in the third inning.
+He was replaced by Vosler. … OF Mike Yastrzemski came out of the game with left oblique tightness. … RHP Reyes Moronta (right flexor strain) came out of a Saturday bullpen without any problems.
 Moronta ran sprints before Sunday’s game and will continue his throwing program.

 UP NEXT